ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 ## What's being provided by this mod?

 This mod provides the ability to reassign jobs to your personal robots.
 You have the option to

 - use a selection-tool that doesn't have to be researched or crafted, or to
-- just reassign jobs in your personal roboport construction area.
+- just reassign jobs in your personal roboport construction area directly.
+&nbsp;

 You can choose between these two options in the mod settings:
 ![Mod settings][settings]